Page

 "required": [ "address", "age", "name" ]

-if the JSON variant names differ from OCaml conventions, users can specify the corresponding JSON string explicitly using [@name "constr"]
+if the JSON variant names differ from OCaml conventions, users can specify the corresponding JSON string explicitly using [@name "constr"], for example:

 type t =